detroiki/kanta_lab/code/src/minimal/README.md

 3. Skips rest and writes line to error file if:
     - current hetu root is not `1.2.246.21` (they are manually assigned hetus),
     - or the measurement status is  `K`, `W`, `X`, or `I` (unfinished, wrong, no result, sample in the lab waiting for result).
-4. Creates duplicate row vector and checks whether this vector is already in the map of previously encountered duplicate lines
+4. Creates duplicate row vector and skips the row if already in duplicate line map.
    ```c
       std::vector<std::string> dup_vec = {finregid, lab_date_time, service_provider_oid, lab_id, local_lab_abbrv, lab_value, lab_unit};
    ```
-   if yes, writes the line directly to the duplicate line file.
-Otherwise, adds it to the duplicate line map.
 5. Lab IDs and abbreviations come from the two columns
     * `labooratoriotutkimusoid`
          * THL - lab ID source: 0